First-Order Modal $\xi$-Calculus: On the Aspects of Application and Bisimulation: Examples

 \begin{itemize} \item $\FOMC$-sentence $\xi X.\forall x.\LQ X\RQ x$ may look like nonsense at first glance, but it is actually valid everywhere.
 In fact, it simply reflects our assumption that there exists no circular nor infinite genealogical hierarchy, namely, a formal expression of Theorem~\ref{th.model}. \item $\FOMC$-sentence $\xi X.(\Box p\land\forall x.\LQ\Diamond X\RQ x)$ says that since the very beginning, the root process keeps to have property $p$, and furthermore as time goes on, property $p$ gradually diffuses down to the children processes layer by layer, so that eventually all the descendant processes will get infected by property $p$.
 Undoubtedly, such universal kind of spreading pattern --- no matter this property $p$ is a computer virus or anything else --- simply happens everyday and everywhere in our actual computers, network topology, and even human society. \item $\FOMC$-sentence $\xi X.(\Diamond\forall y.\LQ\xi Y.(p\land\forall z.\LQ Y\RQ z)\RQ y\land\forall x.\LQ X\RQ x)$ says that for every process, there will be a time when all its descendant processes possess property $p$, \eg, $p$ represents being a dead zombie process so that it can be cleaned up by its parent process~\cite{Tanenbaum15}. \end{itemize} \end{example}

 \phantom{nothing}

-$\bigstar$ \textbf{Important Clarification} Until now, a variety of pragmatic examples have been vividly exhibited, which should adequately convince readers of first-order modal $\xi$-calculus' robust universality.
-It hence does not look likely that such a complex language with quite strong expressivity can be interpreted by any simpler logic that is familiar to us.
-In order to justify the above claim, a standard approach is to compare our first-order modal $\xi$-calculus with some other well-known logic and to show that the former is strictly more expressive.
-Such kind of work can definitely be carried out without much difficulty, however honestly speaking, considering the rather novel structure of genealogical Kripke models and the powerful expressivity along with undecidability of first-order quantifiers, we simply think the complexity of first-order modal $\xi$-calculus is so apparent that formal mathematical comparison seems quite redundant.
+$\bigstar$ \textbf{Important Clarification} Until now, a variety of pragmatic examples have been vividly exhibited, which should adequately convince readers of first-order modal $\xi$-calculus' robust utility.
+Very expressive as our logic is, readers may feel dissatisfied about its high complexity and so keep wondering whether the same work can get accomplished by other simpler logics as well.
+Definitely the answer is no, for expressivity must always be gained at a cost of simplicity, and there is no free lunch.
+Let us demonstrate this claim through briefly comparing our first-order modal $\xi$-calculus with a number of well-established modal logics.

-Therefore after all, let us just informally reason a few more words on this topic.
-Perhaps as one possible alternative to first-order modal $\xi$-calculus, certain sort of multi-modal logic might be suggested, \eg, viewing the instantaneous parent-child relation between states of two processes as a new modality while also introducing another global modality for the $\forall x.$ quantifier.
+To begin with, perhaps as one possible alternative to first-order modal $\xi$-calculus, certain sort of multi-modal logic might be suggested, \eg, viewing the instantaneous parent-child relation between states of two processes as a new modality while also introducing another global modality for the $\forall x.$ quantifier.
 Such kind of multi-modal logic may capture a decent fragment of first-order modal $\xi$-calculus, nonetheless as illustrated in Example~\ref{exa.de}, the crucial \textit{de-dicto-de-re} distinction is known to be uniquely characteristic to first-order modal logic~\cite{Fitting02} and thus cannot get expressed in any multi-modal logic without first-order quantifiers.

+Hence next, readers might think about certain transformed type of first-order modal logic, such as the well-known term-modal logic~\cite{Fitting01}.
+Nevertheless one crucial difference has to be noticed: whereas term-modal logic is based on \textit{epistemic} logic and interprets the Kripke model as a form of knowledge representation, our first-order modal $\xi$-calculus is generally based on \textit{temporal} logic instead and so the binary relation $R$ in a genealogical Kripke model stands for the time order.
+Such a fundamental divergence effectively makes these two logics totally uncomparable, since they are meant to depict irrelevant phenomena and have their separate uses in reality.
+In one word as far as we can see, our first-order modal $\xi$-calculus is a quite novel formalization of recursive structures like genealogical Kripke models and thus lies beyond any other existing modal logics.